Saturday, March 29, 2008

 The novel The Story of Lucky Simelane is published by Jacana Media

-Karen Jeynes: Everybody Else (is fucking perfect)
+Everybody Else (is fucking perfect)q

 Karen Jeynes's play won the Best Writer Award, the Audience Award and the Award for Best Director in the 2005 NLDTF/PANSA Contemporary Theatre Festival (Comedy).
 Its first performance in the Sanlam Studio of the Baxter Theatre Centre in Cape Town took place on 7 February 2007.